rickshahid/SkyMedia/README.md

 The following set of application functionality is integrated and enabled via this sample Azure ASP.NET Core MVC web app:

-* Adaptive and scalable video streaming across a broad spectrum of devices including iOS, Android and Windows
+* Adaptive and scalable video streaming delivery across a broad spectrum of devices including iOS, Android and Windows

-* User account registration and self-service profile management linking Azure Storage, Azure Media Services, etc
+* User account registration and self-service profile management with linked Azure Storage, Azure Media Services, etc

-* Securely upload and process your media via transcoding, indexing, thumbnail generation, content protection, etc
+* Secure upload, storage and media processing via transcoding, indexing, content protection, dynamic packaging, etc

 * Generate metadata via content analytics such as face, object and motion detection to enable discovery and action